How to Interface Push Button with 0.96-Inch OLED SSD1306 Display using Arduino

-When interfacing an OLED display with a push button and an Arduino Uno, you'll primarily be working with the Arduino programming language, which is a variant of C/C++.
+When interfacing an OLED 0.96-inch 128x64 display with a push button and an Arduino Uno, you'll primarily be working with the Arduino programming language, which is a variant of C/C++.
 Here's an overview of the process.
 Arduino IDE (Integrated Development Environment) provides a simplified interface for writing, compiling, and uploading code to Arduino boards.
 Arduino code is written in a subset of C/C++, making it accessible to beginners while retaining the flexibility and power of the language.In this project, we'll explore how to wire an OLED display and a push button to an Arduino Uno and write code to control them.
 The OLED display will serve as the output device, providing visual feedback to the user, while the push button will act as an input, allowing the user to interact with the system.
 Overall, Arduino programming language, based on C/C++, is used to interface an OLED display with a push button and an Arduino Uno, allowing you to create interactive projects with ease.

-Oled Display
+OLED Display

 Circuit Diagram